Gambling Laws in Canada (2025)

 The Prince Edward Island Lotteries Commission is in charge of regulating casino and online gambling service providers.
 The province’s main regulation is the Lotteries Commission Act.
 With the approval of the Lieutenant Governor in Council, the Commission can develop, organize, undertake, conduct and manage lottery schemes on behalf of the provincial government.

-Regie des alcools, des courses et des jeux and the Quebec Lottery Corporation are the official institutions regulating gambling in Quebec.
-The first one focuses on gambling, public lotteries, horse racing, and alcohol.
-The second one deals with gambling halls, lotteries, and bingo games.
-The main provincial regulation is the Act Respecting Lotteries, Publicity, Contests, and Amusement Machines.
-Both land-based casinos and gambling websites operate in the province.
+The Regie des alcools, des courses et des jeux and Loto-Québec are the official institutions regulating gambling in Quebec.
+The first focuses on gambling, public lotteries, horse racing, and alcohol.
+The second deals with gambling halls, lotteries, and bingo games.
+The main provincial regulation is the The Act Respecting Lotteries, Publicity, Contests, and Amusement Machines.
+Land-based casinos operate in the province as does the online gambling service EspaceJeux.
+Quebec has long had a reputation of being gambling-friendly since the 1970s.

-Three of Canada’s provinces, Yukon, Nunavut, and Northwest Territories, have underdeveloped gambling industries, with only one casino and zero registered gambling websites altogether.
-However, it’s not restricted for citizens to use foreign gambling websites.
+Canada’s three territories, Yukon, Nunavut, and Northwest Territories, have underdeveloped gambling industries, with only one casino and no registered gambling websites in any of them.
+However, citizens can use foreign gambling websites.

-In November 2020, the government of Ontario announced its plan to create iGaming, a gaming market regulated by the Alcohol and Gambling Commission of Ontario (AGCO).iGaming Ontario began registering companies in Fall 2021, and the market launch took place in April 2022.
+In November 2020, the government of Ontario announced its plan to create iGaming Ontario, a gaming market regulated by the Alcohol and Gambling Commission of Ontario (AGCO). iGaming Ontario began registering companies in fall 2021, and the market launched in April 2022.

 The introduction of iGaming Ontario allows third parties to provide online gambling services by registering with the AGCO and entering into an agreement with iGaming Ontario.
-This new system has significant consequences for the gambling industry, as it finally opens the market for outsiders.
-Still, Ontario can’t allow all third parties to act independently.
-Therefore, iGaming Ontario performs a monitoring function.
+This system has significant consequences for Canada’s gambling industry, as it finally opens the market for outsiders.
+Still, Ontario does not allow all third parties to act independently and iGaming Ontario thus performs a monitoring function.

-With the launch of iGaming, companies seeking to launch a gambling website for Ontario citizens must register at the AGCO.
+With the launch of iGaming Ontario, companies seeking to launch an online gambling service for the citizens of Ontario must register with the AGCO.
 There are several differences in the registration process for gaming operators and gaming-related suppliers.

-According to AGCO, any entity operating a gaming website within Ontario falls under the category of gaming operators.
-There is no clear definition “operating a gaming website”, but there are activities that represent an entity as one operating such a website (e.g., having an ongoing responsibility for key decision-making activities).
+According to the AGCO, any entity operating a gaming website within Ontario falls under the category of gaming operators.
+There is no clear definition of what “operating a gaming website” means, but there are activities that represent an entity as one operating such a website, such as having an ongoing responsibility for key decision-making activities.

 Gambling operators need to submit the following documents: